Who am I?

 You can read more about my academic achievements on this link (in Slovak only).

 I appreciate every moment I can spend in Oxford because I know that my studies are not a matter of course at all.
 Without the generous Slovaks whose donations covered my first-year tuition fees, I could never have enrolled in the course of Biomedical Sciences at Oxford.

-Money from my last-year fundraiser can cover half of my second-year tuition fees.
-However, I will not be able to continue into the second year if I do not manage to get money for the second half of my tuition.
-I will be very grateful to all people who will decide to support me also this year.
+Money from my last-year fundraiser can cover also my second-year tuition fees.
+However, I will not be able to complete my studies if I do not manage to get money for my third and fourth year tuiton.
+I will be very grateful to all people who decide to support me.